 Related article: Our favorite tandem bikes

-Personally, my social life revolves around cycling”.
+My social life revolves around cycling”.
 “It’s also a great common ground for networking,” he adds.
-Asked to sum up his passion for cycling as a social connection, he says, “The simplest way to explain it is that biking brings people together.”
+Asked to summarize his passion for cycling as a social connection, he says, “The simplest way to explain it is that biking brings people together.”
 You probably agree.

 18. Ride with your partner

 In the category of “making and breaking relationships,” a shared interest in cycling can create a strong bond for many reasons (though if your relationship is rocky, your bike can’t perform miracles).
 Website writer Adam Marsal tells WeLoveCycling.com readers that “Regular cycling raises the presence of natural happiness hormones in the blood, which make cyclists content with their life and, subsequently, with their relationships.